By: Lucas Fink By: Lucas Fink | July 29, 2022 | Lifestyle Travel & Recreation Culture Weekend Escapes Local Community

 Grizzly Peak/Redwood Trail, Golf Course Drive, Berkeley

-The East Bay Hills bordering Berkeley and Oakland, like the Santa Cruz Mountains, is home to numerous excellent - though rather strenuous - trails on which hikers can soak in unobstructed views of the entirety of the Bay Area, from Mt.
-Tam down to San Jose.
-One of these treks that thankfully only clocks in at 2.5 miles is the Grizzly Peak Trail, a loop trail along which hikers can enjoy the shaded woodsy groves, myriad wildflowers sprinkled across the grass, and bay views.
-The elevation gain is in no way intimidating but still appreciable given how relatively flat this list’s trails have been, so be extra cautious and have water and snacks on hand.
+Like the Santa Cruz Mountains, the East Bay Hills bordering Berkeley and Oakland are home to numerous excellent—and rather strenuous—trails on which hikers can soak in unobstructed views of the entirety of the Bay Area, from Mount Tam down to San Jose.
+The Grizzly Peak Trail, clocking in at 2.5 miles, is a loop trail along which hikers can enjoy the shaded woodsy groves, myriad wildflowers sprinkled across the grass, and bay views.
+The elevation gain is in no way intimidating but still appreciable, given how relatively flat this list’s trails have been, so be extra cautious and have water and snacks on hand.

 View this post on Instagram